2019 Spring Break Fun in Atlanta

 Acworth Art Fest in Downtown Acworth: Over 100 artists displaying paintings, pottery, metalwork and more.
 Kids’ zone includes arts and crafts projects, bounce houses, sand art and face painting.
 April 6-7.

 Festival on Ponce at Olmsted Linear Park: 150 local and regional artists, children’s area, local food and more.
 April 6-7.

 Atlanta has a variety of awesome museums each member of the family will enjoy.
 Try Fernbank Museum of Natural History for scientific discoveries or outdoor play in Fernbank’s WildWoods, the High Museum of Art for art viewing and artistic play or the Children’s Museum of Atlanta or Center for Puppetry Arts for more indoor fun.
 Read about the best family memberships at local museums and attractions to get a good deal when visiting.

-At Dunwoody Nature Center, observe bees flying in and out of their man-made hives, visit the teepee or play on the large playground.
+Visit one of Atlanta’s best kid-friendly nature centers.
+Observe bees flying in and out of their man-made hives, visit the teepee or play on the large playground at Dunwoody Nature Center.
 Spot fish, reptiles and birds at Chattahoochee Nature Center or visit the Nature Exchange to discover natural objects such as fossils, antlers or rocks.

 Meet a Few Bugs

 MEGABUGS Adventure Encounters at Stone Mountain Park is an immersive, new experience for insect lovers of all ages.
 Learn about the unique qualities of bugs and meet giant insects such as a 15-foot dragonfly and 50-foot millipede.
 MEGABUGS kicks off the park’s Spring Mega Fun Break week (March 30-April 7); visitors can enjoy special attractions including a performing dog show and 4-D Ice Age Movie.
 MEGABUGS runs from March 30-Nov.
 10.